Rosa Parks: The Law She Broke And Changed History

 lawshun

-She was charged with refusing to obey orders of bus driver
+She was arrested and charged with refusing to obey orders of bus driver

 lawshun